Suburban Brothers Held For 33 Days In Florida In Crime They Say They Had Nothing To Do With; Arrests Remain On Their Records Despite No Charges

 LANSING, Ill.
 (CBS) — A father-son trip to Florida took a life-changing turn for two brothers from south suburban Lansing.

-Hours after arriving, the brothers found themselves behind bars.
-They sat there for more than a month, even though charges were never filed.READ MORE: Chicago Weather: Flash Flood Watch Through Tuesday
+Hours after arriving in Miami Beach, the brothers found themselves behind bars.
+They sat there for more than a month, even though charges were never filed.READ MORE: Parents Of Children With Special Needs Say Porter County Education Services Is Denying Their Kids Medical Professionals In Classrooms, Despite No Additional Cost

 Their father believes they were arrested for being Black.
 And as CBS 2 Political Investigator Dana Kozlov found Monday, their ordeal is not over.